Dynamic Programming for Sequential Deterministic Quantization of Discrete Memoryless Channels

 \begin{IEEEproof} See Appendix \ref{appendix: line to optimal}. \end{IEEEproof}

-Note that if $\delta_1, \delta_2, \ldots, \delta_N$ are located in a line segment, we can always make them sequentially located in the line segment by relabelling the elements in $\mc{Y}$.
+Note that if $\delta_1, \delta_2, \ldots, \delta_N$ are located on a line, we can always make them sequentially located on the line by relabelling the elements in $\mc{Y}$.
 Specifically, denote $t_{j_1}, t_{j_2}, \ldots, t_{j_N}$ as the result after sorting $t_1, t_2, \ldots, t_N$ given by \eqref{eqn: line} in ascending order.
-After relabelling $y_{j_k}$ as $y_k$ for $k \in [N]$, $\delta_1, \delta_2, \ldots, \delta_N$ (corresponding to the new labelling) are sequentially located in the line segment.
+After relabelling $y_{j_k}$ as $y_k$ for $k \in [N]$, $\delta_1, \delta_2, \ldots, \delta_N$ (corresponding to the new labelling) are sequentially located on the line.
 We also show in \eqref{eqn: di+1 > di} how to further relabel the elements in $\mc{X}$ to make $P_{Y|X}$ satisfy \eqref{eqn: (i, j) > (i', j')} and \eqref{eqn: (i, j) > (i+1, j+1)}.
-Moreover, for the binary-input case (i.e., $q = 2$), $\delta_1, \delta_2, \ldots, \delta_N$ are always located in a line.
-In such a case, the elements in $\mc{Y}$ can always be relabelled to make $P_{Y|X}$ satisfy \eqref{eqn: (i, j) > (i', j')} and \eqref{eqn: (i, j) > (i+1, j+1)}, after which the optimal SDQ is an optimal DQ.
+Moreover, for the binary-input case (i.e., $q = 2$), $\delta_1, \delta_2, \ldots, \delta_N$ are always located on a line.
+In such a case, the elements in $\mc{Y}$ can always be relabelled to make $P_{Y|X}$ satisfy \eqref{eqn: (i, j) > (i', j')} and \eqref{eqn: (i, j) > (i+1, j+1)}, after which any optimal SDQ is an optimal DQ.
 This situation is fully investigated in \cite{Kurkoski14} for the MI-maximizing quantizer, while being included as a subcase of our results.